Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves: Discussion

 Two features distinguish this approach from past efforts.
-First, we use detailed stellar dynamical modelling using the Jeans Anisotropic MGE (JAM) models, which capture the dynamical signatures of both hot and cold stellar components.
-Second, we use a non-parametric approach to generate a dynamical classification based on the circular curves.
-Since a small basis set can reconstruct $\sim$99 per cent of the informative content of a wide variety of circular curves, this indicates the power of the PCA analysis when derived from a large observational set.
+First, we use detailed stellar dynamical modelling using the JAM model, which capture the dynamical signatures of both hot and cold stellar components.
+Secondly, we use a non-parametric approach to generate a classification based on the circular curves.
+Since a small basis set can reconstruct $\sim$99.97 per cent of the informative content of a wide variety of circular curves, this indicates the power of the PCA analysis when derived from a large observational set.
+However, the main features of our sample of galaxies ($\sim$ 99 per cent) are contained in the first two PCs; thus we apply $k$-means method only in the two-dimensional parameter space of PC1 and PC2.